 Then click on Channels.

 This metric is interesting because it tells you which acquisition channel you want your blog to perform better.
-For example, let's say that you have an active newsletter and you send a new email every Monday to your readers.
+For example, let's say you have an active newsletter and send a new email every Monday to your readers.

 You will want to track this traffic from Email to know whether your newsletter is performing well enough.

 This metric gives your information on which articles get you more clicks, etc.